Bribery 1

 Stage of enforcement action/investigation:

 • On 8 December 2020, biodiesel trader and former employee at Greenergy, Gianni Rivera, was charged with fraud and money laundering.
-The trial is expected to commence in April 2024.
+Rivera was subsequently found not guilty by a jury, on charges of money laundering and fraud by abuse of position on 28 June 2024.

 Additional notes: